Hansen, Idaho

 Hansen is a city in Twin Falls County, Idaho, United States.
-The population was 1,144 at the 2010 census.
+The population was 1,086 at the 2020 census, and 1,144 at the 2010 census.
 It is part of the Twin Falls, Idaho Micropolitan Statistical Area.

+History

+The town was named in honor of the a settler and merchant known as John Hansen.
+He was of Danish origins and was a notable civic leader who operated in the nearby town of Rock Creek.
+The city was plated in 1905.